ardagnir/vizardry/README.md

 - You will probably have issues if you use a Windows OS.

-##Installation
+## Installation

 Use pathogen.

     cd ~/.vim/bundle
     git clone https://github.com/dbeniamine/vizardry

-##Notes
+## Notes

 - Vizardry banishes plugins by adding a tilde to the end of their directory name.
 This stops pathogen from reading them.
-If you want to remove packages completly, you must use the `Vanish` command.
+If you want to remove packages completly, you can use the `:Vanish` command.
 - Vizardry finds the matching plugin with the highest star rating on github.
-This is usually, but not always, the one you want, so pay attention.
-Remember that you can use scry to find more results.
+  This is usually, but not always, the one you want, so pay attention and look at the readme.
+Remember that you can use scry to list more results, or just walk through the results.
-- If you want to use submodules instead of cloning, see See [submodules](https://github.com/dbeniamine/vizardry#submodules) above
+- If you want to use submodules instead of cloning, see [submodules](#submodules)

 ##License

 Vizardry is licensed under the AGPL v3